Gap years and trips overseas

 Take a small amount of local currency with you, so you're not caught without cash when you arrive

-Learn about international travel insurance included with some of our credit cards, or look at one of the tailored travel insurance plans.
+Learn about international travel insurance included with some of our credit cards, or look at one of the tailored CBA Travel Insurance plans.